carbon-language/carbon-lang/docs/design/generics/details.md

 Default impls are prioritized immediately after the triggering impl in a `match_first` block, in the same order they are instantiated.

-Implementations of required interfaces may not be marked `final`.
-Use `final` blanket impls instead.

 ### `final` members